 The Cobham-Edmonds Thesis.
-As stated above, the time complexity of a problem may depend on the model of computation.
-For example, deciding membership in the set $\{xx:x\in\{0,1\}^\}$ can be done in linear-time on a two-tape Turing machine, but requires quadratic-time on a single-tape Turing machine.
+As just stated, the time complexity of a problem may depend on the model of computation.
+For example, deciding membership in the set $\{xx : x \in \{0,1\}^\}$ can be done in linear-time on a two-tape Turing machine, but requires quadratic-time on a single-tape Turing machine.
 On the other hand, any problem that has time complexity t in the model of multi-tape Turing machines, has complexity $O(t^2)$ in the model of single-tape Turing machines.
 The Cobham-Edmonds Thesis asserts that the time complexities in any two "reasonable and general" models of computation are polynomially related.
 That is, a problem has time complexity t in some "reasonable and general" model of computation if and only if it has time complexity poly(t) in the model of (single-tape) Turing machines.

 Indeed, the Cobham-Edmonds Thesis strengthens the Church-Turing Thesis.
-It asserts not only that the class of solvable problems is invariant as far as "reasonable and general" models of computation are concerned but also that the time complexity (of the solvable problems) in such models be polynomially related.
+It asserts not only that the class of solvable problems is invariant as far as "reasonable and general" models of computation are concerned, but also that the time complexity (of the solvable problems) in such models is polynomially related.

 Efficient algorithms.
-As hinted above, much of complexity theory is concerned with efficient algorithms.
+As hinted in the foregoing discussions, much of complexity theory is concerned with efficient algorithms.
 The latter are defined as polynomial-time algorithms (i.e., algorithms that have a time complexity that is bounded by a polynomial in the length of the input).
-By the Cobham-Edmonds Thesis, the choice of a "reasonable and general" model of computation is irrelevant to the definition of this class.
-The association of efficient algorithms with polynomial-time computation is grounded in the following two considerations:
+By the Cobham-Edmonds Thesis, the